BANYAN FIELDS PRIMARY SCHOOL

-In Year 6 we work hard on developing the children as independent, goal oriented learners who learn to use the feedback to further support their growth.
-Students set goals, which are discussed with their teacher, to work towards achieving in their learning.
-These are reflected upon through self-reflection, peer discussions and conferencing with the teacher, where they think about achievements and areas for continued development.
-All students are afforded many opportunities to work with a range of children and teachers across the curriculum where learning is differentiated and individual needs and learning styles are planned for.
+In Year 6, we work hard on developing the children as independent, goal-oriented learners who learn to use feedback to further support their growth.
+Students are afforded many opportunities to work with a range of children and teachers across the curriculum where learning is differentiated and individual needs and learning styles are planned for.

-In Year 6 students continue their journey into student leadership with the introduction of formalised leadership positions, these include School Captains, House leaders and the SRC (Student Representative Council).
+In Year 6 students continue their journey into student leadership with the introduction of formalised leadership positions, these include School Captains, House leaders and Student Representative Council.

 School Captains have a range of responsibilities within the school they: